State College of Florida, Manatee-Sarasota (SCF)

 Center for Corporate and Community Development

-SCF’s Corporate and Community Development (CCD) is dedicated to providing quality learning for people of all ages.
+SCF’s Center for Corporate and Community Development (CCD) is dedicated to providing quality learning for people of all ages.
 CCD provides all noncredit continuing education as well as some credit-related programs and services conducted at SCF campuses and off-site locations.
-Thousands of people annually take classes and attend events throughout the College, at local businesses and online.
+Thousands of people annually take classes and attend events at the College, local businesses and online.

 CCD administrative offices are in the Center for Innovation and Technology at SCF Lakewood Ranch.
 Offices also are maintained at SCF Bradenton and SCF Venice.
 The Traffic Safety Institute has offices at SCF Bradenton and SCF Venice, as well as downtown Sarasota.

 Schedules are updated each term and are available on the College’s website at SCF.edu/CCD.
-During the summer months, Kids’ Summer Spectrum is a primary focus for educational enrichment.
-Information can be found at www.SCF.edu/kids.
+During the summer months, a wide-ranging Kids’ Summer Camp is a primary focus for educational enrichment.
+Information can be found at www.SCF.edu/Kids.

 Traffic Safety Institute